srp33/ExpressionAble/README.md

 # shapeshifter Python Module
-The official repository for the shapeshifter python module, which allows for:
+The official repository for the shapeshifter Python module, which allows for:
 * Transforming tabular data sets from one format to another.
 * Querying large data sets to filter out useful data.
 * Selecting additional columns/features to include in the resulting data set.